-Once you have built your Windows Server 2012 R2 Update 1 Server, you will need to perform some common house keeping to make it usable within your network.
+Once you have installed Windows Server, it is time to configure Server 2012.
+You will need to perform some common house keeping to make it usable within your network.
 In this tutorial you will learn how to set the computer name and IP Address.

-There are a number of methods that can be used to configured the computer name and IP address of your new Server.
+There are a number of methods that can be used to configure the computer name and IP address of your new Server.
 If you can remember any of the shortcuts dating back to Windows Server 2000, you will find that these will still work.
-However Windows Server Manager (which starts each time that you logon to the Server as an Administrator) gives you an easy dashboard approach to getting the server exactly how you want it.
+However Windows Server Manager (which starts each time that you logon to the Server as an Administrator) gives you an easy dashboard approach to configure Server 2012 exactly how you want it.

 I will confess that Server Manager is still a bit clunky and fortunately the cleaver guys at Microsoft have included a command line tool called ‘sconfig.cmd’ which might be a bit more straight forward than using the GUI.
 We’ll show you how to use both.